tonybutzer/ajit/sphinx/Attics/Attic2/00define_ET.md

 My name is Tony Butzer and I work with the Open Data Cube and PANGEO communities to help make science easy and fun.

 I just completed 9 month project to move the EvapoTranspiration VegET model from on-prem desktops to the cloud.
-This team was pleased with the perfomance improvements afforded by AWS S3.
+This team was pleased with the performance improvements afforded by AWS S3.
 However; there is still much work to do on all of our parts to make the PANGEO experience useful to a broad class of scientific needs.

 I want to build relationships with the science teams and help understand and fill any gaps in the PANGEO solution.